tegandbiscuits/PicNameSort/README.md

 It won't touch any files in a subfolder.

 The clicking the more button shows a small blurb with some more options.
-Here you can click a button to quit (there are also other ways to quit).
+There's a quit button (other ways to quit also exist), and an update button.
-You can also update the script on this window.
-A small problem with this is that it only updates the script, not the app.
+A small problem with the update is that it only updates the script, not the app.
 Meaning if something on the interface changes, it wont be updated through this.
 On the bright side, the interface will probably never be updated.